 Weed of the Week

-As always remember that when using chemicals, please be sure to read and follow all labels and instructions!
+Just remember to read all the label instructions with whichever chemical you choose.
 If you need any help or have questions about how/when to apply, or which chemicals you can use and where, just call our office!
 We will be happy to help!